ask/carrot/README.rst

 the routing key ``"importer"`` from the ``"feed"`` exchange.

-The example then uses the consumers ``wait()`` method to go into consume mode, where it continously polls the queue for new messages, and when a message is received it passes the message to all registered callbacks.
+The example then uses the consumers ``wait()`` method to go into consume mode, where it continuously polls the queue for new messages, and when a message is received it passes the message to all registered callbacks.

     >>> from carrot.messaging import Consumer